gloori/kubeflow-poc/README.md

     > need a minimum of 6GB of RAM dedicated to the virtual machine (VM) running the Docker engine.
     > **8GB is recommended**

-This statement is obsolete, the current default RAM is 8GB.
+  This statement is obsolete, the current default mem setting is 8GB.

 - Ambiguity running `kubeflow` pipeline
 Back to kubeflow's
-[Local Deployment](https://www.kubeflow.org/docs/components/pipelines/installation/localcluster-deployment/#1-installing-kind) Install kind page, there's a disturbing note:
+[Local Deployment](https://www.kubeflow.org/docs/components/pipelines/installation/localcluster-deployment/#1-installing-kind) _Install kind_ section, there's a disturbing note:
-    > Note: kind uses containerd as a default container-runtime hence you cannot use the standard
+    > Note: kind uses `containerd` as a default container-runtime hence you **cannot use the standard
-    > kubeflow pipeline manifests.
+    > kubeflow pipeline manifests**.

+  The _`cannot use the standard kubeflow pipeline manifests`_ is troubling, need to test what it means

 ## Prerequisite toolset on macOS

-### kubectl and kustomize
+### Install kubectl and kustomize

 [kustomize](https://kustomize.io/) requires `kubectl`
-- Note the above link redirects to [kubectl docs](https://kubectl.docs.kubernetes.io/installation/)
+- Note that _kustomize_ is part of Kubernetes (despite the link and site look).

 ~~~
 brew install kubernetes-cli